Metric stability for random walks (with applications in renormalization theory): Introduction

 Condition i. is clearly necessary.
 This work (Theorem \ref{apl1}) shows that the Condition ii. is necessary proving that the conjugacy between two arbitrary Feigenbaum unimodal maps with same critical order is {\em always } absolutely continuous .
 Actually the conjugacy is martingale strongly quasisymmetric with respect to a set of dynamically defined partitions.

 Condition iii. is never violated when the critical point is quadratic.
-But for certain topological classes of unimodal maps wild attractor appears when the order of the critical point increases: Fibonacci maps are the simplest kind of such maps.
+But for certain topological classes of unimodal maps wild attractor appears when the order of the critical point increases: Fibonacci maps are the simplest kind of such maps \cite{bkns}\cite{bruin}.
 We are going to prove (Theorem \ref{apl2}) that a Fibonacci map with even order has a wild attractor if and only if all Fibonacci maps with the same even order are conjugated to each other by an absolutely continuous mapping (in particular all these Fibonacci maps have a wild attractor).
 So Condition iii. is necessary.

-In both examples above the study about perturbations of transient and recurrent random walks are going to be crucial, as the (generalized) renormalization theory for unimodal maps: for these maps it is possible to construct an induced map which is essentially a perturbation of a deterministic random walk.
+To show that conditions i. and ii. are necessary, the (generalized) renormalization theory for unimodal maps and the study of perturbations of transient and recurrent random walks are going to be crucial.
+Feigenbaum and Fibonacci unimodal maps admit induced maps which are essentially perturbations of deterministic random walks (Section \ref{applications}).
 In the Fibonacci case the transience of this random walk is equivalent to the existence of a wild attractor.
-The random walk associated to the Feigenbaum map will always be transient.
+Random walks associated to a Feigenbaum map will always be transient.

 For both Feigenbaum and Fibonacci maps there are infinitely many periodic points (indeed in the Fibonacci case the periodic points are also dense in the maximal invariant set).
 It is well known that the conjugacy between critical circle maps with same irrational rotation number and satisfying certain Diophantine condition is absolutely continuous, but we think that these are the first interesting examples of a similar phenomena for maps with many periodic points.